Srishti0610/Srishti0610/README.md

 <h3 align="center">A passionate software developer from India, currently pursuing my Master's in Computer Science at the University of Texas at Arlington 🎓(USA).
 With a solid foundation in software engineering and a Master's in Computer Applications from Mount Carmel College, I bring a diverse set of skills to the coding table.</h3>

-- ⚡ Fun fact **When I'm not immersed in the world of coding and algorithms, you might catch me exploring the art of culinary delights!
-I have a knack for experimenting with diverse cuisines and crafting delicious recipes.
-From elegant desserts to savory dishes, the kitchen is my canvas for culinary adventures.
+- **⚡ Fun fact:  Outside the coding realm, I love playing with flavors in the kitchen!
+Cooking is my way of unwinding, and I enjoy experimenting with different cuisines.
 Bon appétit! 🍲👩‍🍳**

 <h3 align="left">Connect with me:</h3>
 <p align="left">